FarronF/limerick-council-meetings/meetings/2015/11/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 28 September 2015.md

 potential increase or decrease in 2016 Local Property Tax allocation, if maximum

-variation of 15% were implemented by Limerick City and County Council, would be--- 5
+variation of 15% were implemented by Limerick City and County Council, would be
+---
+5

 €2,302,060.
 The report of the Head of Finance had stated that based on preliminary